Dyslexia

 Asking questions before, during, and after reading can actively engage students with the text and improve comprehension.
 This strategy helps them clarify their understanding, make predictions, and think critically about the text.
 Here's how you can incorporate questioning:

-1. Pre-Reading Questions: Pose questions about the topic, text structure, or pictures before reading to activate students' prior knowledge and set a purpose for reading.
+1. Pre-reading questions: Pose questions about the topic, text structure, or pictures before reading to activate students' prior knowledge and set a purpose for reading.

-2. During-Reading Questions: Encourage students to ask themselves questions while reading to monitor their understanding.
+2. During-reading questions: Encourage students to ask themselves questions while reading to monitor their understanding.
 They could question characters' motivations, the cause-effect relationships, or any confusing aspects.

 Making Connections